Fattigman/docker-sc2reporter/docs/frontend.md

-To launch the application using sample data, ensure you have Docker Compose installed on your system.
+To launch the application using mock data, ensure you have Docker Compose installed on your system.
 Follow these steps for a more advanced setup: